 We record the following consequence of Theorem~\ref{thm:bowtie free}, Lemma~\ref{lem:connect} and Proposition~\ref{prop:4-cycle}.

-\begin{cor} Let $A_\Gamma$ be an irreducible spherical Artin group with its Dynkin diagram $\Lambda$ and its vertex set $S$.
-Then its Artin complex (i.e. spherical Deligne complex) satisfies the labeled 4-wheel condition. \end{cor}
+\begin{cor} Let $A_\Gamma$ be an irreducible spherical Artin group with its Dynkin diagram $\Lambda$ and its set of nodes $S$.
+Then its Artin complex (i.e. its spherical Deligne complex) satisfies the labeled 4-cycle condition. \end{cor}